Open Access Process Overview

 Don't worry about the detail - if all you remember to do is email firstname.lastname@example.org saying 'I have a paper accepted' we will help you with the open access requirements.

-*If you do not know the official award number do not acknowledge 'DP was funded by a BBSRC DTA' but instead contact local research administration or firstname.lastname@example.org and we should be able to provide the correct number to include in the paper.
+*If you do not know the official award number please ask your local research administration or email@example.com It is not enough to acknowledge 'DP was funded by a BBSRC DTA'

 Acknowledgement of Funder

-All papers should include acknowledgement of the funder name(s) and funder grant reference.
+All papers should include acknowledgement of the funder name(s) and official award number.
 This should be in the format: 'This work was supported by the Medical Research Council [grant number XXX].'

 A list of standard names for major UK research funders is available on the Research Information Network pages.